 His long-running Charlie Chuck stage act often involved the destruction of a drum kit and was peppered by references to fantasy characters including One Eyed Dog, Cakey Pig and a Donkey.
 The words "Donkey!" and "Woof!
 Bark!
 Donkey!" shouted out more-or-less at random had been part of his Charlie Chuck act and became his 'Uncle Peter' catchphrases on the Reeves & Mortimer TV shows.

 As a result of these TV appearances, Paul McCartney became a fan and invited Chuck to perform at his daughters birthday party.
-"I'd say it was the best moment of my life, that" said Charlie in a pre-performance interview.
 "I was doing my act with Paul McCartney sitting ten feet away, and he was laughing his head off.
 I've got a photo of me with Paul, and in ten years I'll be able to give that to my kids and say "that's your dad with Paul McCartney.
 Cos he'll be seen like Mozart or Bach by then, won't he?"

 In 2001, he appeared as his Charlie Chuck character in a series of TV ads for Cadbury's Double Decker chocolate bars.